40-percent/40percent-wiki/why.md

 dateCreated: 2023-02-09T00:04:00.000Z
 ---

+# Why use a 40% keyboard?

-Although people have different reasons for using 40% keyboards, some common reasons are:
+While people have different reasons for using 40% keyboards, some common reasons are:

 - Small boards are easy to carry and fit on small surfaces.
 - Small is cool, cute or elegant, based on taste.